 Types of Electrical Panel Upgrades

 If your home still has a fuse box, then it is definitely time to upgrade to a modern electrical panel.
 When you hire an electrician, he or she will assess the type of electrical panel you need according to the Canadian Electrical Code.
 The electrician will take into account the size of your home and your home’s electrical demands.

-Electrical panel replacement costs can be anywhere from $500 on the low end to upwards of $2000, depending on the panel size and the number of circuits your home needs:
+The cost to replace an electrical panel can be anywhere from $500 on the low end to upwards of $2000, depending on the panel size and the number of circuits your home needs: